-Chickpeas, also know as garbanzo beans are a member of the Fabaceae botanical family which includes other beans such as fava, kidney, lima, and pinto.
+Chickpeas, also know as garbanzo beans, are a member of the Fabaceae botanical family which includes other beans such as fava, kidney, lima, and pinto.
 When properly cooked, they are the ultimate mix of protein, complex carbohydrates, fat, and fiber.
 Read on to see why this legume should be a staple in your diet.

 Packed with Nutrients

 Chickpeas provide a variety of vitamins and minerals, as well as a decent amount of fiber and protein.
-Most notably chickpeas are quite high in folate and manganese.
+Most notably, chickpeas are quite high in folate and manganese.
 Folate is needed to make DNA and other genetic material.
-Adequate folate intake reduces the risk of neural tube defects among pregnant women.
+Adequate folate intake also reduces the risk of neural tube defects among pregnant women.
 Manganese aids the body in forming connective tissue and bones while it also assists with fat and carbohydrate metabolism, calcium absorption and blood sugar regulation.

-1 Serving of chickpeas provides:
+Per 1-ounce serving of chickpeas provides:

 - Calories: 46